yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-peering.md

 1. Select **Add application CIDR to IP allow list** to add the the CIDR range to your cloud IP allow list.
 You will add this IP allow list to your cluster so that the application VPC can connect to the database.
 1. Click **Initiate Peering**.

 The peering connection is created with a status of Pending.
-To complete the peering, you must accept the peering request in you cloud provider account.
+To complete the peering, you must accept the peering request in your cloud provider account.

 ### Accept the peering request in AWS